uliwitness/chirp/README.md

 ---------------------

-The idea is to lay down a simple, open exchange format for microblogs like App.net and Twitter (RSS) that can easily be load-balanced via Akamai or similar services.
+The idea is to lay down a simple, open exchange format for microblogs like App.net and Twitter, RSS, that can easily be load-balanced via Akamai or similar services.
 Everyone who can put an RSS file on a server can have a microblog.
 Everyone can follow them, whether they host it themselves or have one at Twitter.